 For the sheet music below, keep in mind that the chords and melody are meant to be played as separate parts.
 We’ll look at how to connect these parts later in the arrangement section of this lesson.

 When playing the chords part, continue playing the same chord when switching to a measure that doesn’t show one.
-For example, you would play G Major for the first three measures (the two notes in the beginning are part of the pickup measure).
+For example, you would play D 7 for measures 7 and 8.

 You can refer to this simple guide to understanding music symbols if needed.